Hasuzawa/central_repository/README.md

 - Figma prototype.
 First time using Figma.
 It has list, scrolling, page transition and interactive button.
 - cypress testing.
 I have used Jest before but cypress is even more powerful.
 - high accessibility.
 The whole site can be navigated by [tab] and [enter/return] key alone.
+- CICD.
+GitHub actions for automated cypress testing and deployment.

 ## Wireframe/Prototype